Blendify/blender-manual/trunk/blender_docs/manual/render/blender_render/post_processing/edges.rst

    The threshold of the angle between faces for drawing edges, from 0 to 255.
 A value of 10 would just give outline of object against the background, whereas higher settings start to add outlines on surface edges, starting with sharper angles.
-   At maximum intensity, Edge will even faintly display geometry subsurf edge lines in areas of imperfect smoothing.
+   At maximum intensity, Edge will even faintly display geometry subdivided edge lines in areas of imperfect smoothing.
 Color RGB
    The color of the rendered edges.